adwok/git-exercise/README.md

 anything you like, something small.
+Make a small changeS